-- Requiring the AHCA to impose the sanction of termination for cause against a provider that voluntarily relinquishes their Medicaid provider number under certain circumstances; - Requiring that when the AHCA determines that an overpayment has been made that the AHCA must base their determination solely on the information available before the issuance of an audit report and upon contemporaneous records; - Clarifying when the interest rate accrues on provider payments paid by the AHCA that had been withheld on a suspicion of fraud or abuse, if it is determined that there was no fraud or abuse; - Removing the 30 day time provision related to records that may be presented to contest an overpayment or sanction; - Requiring overpayments or fines be paid to the AHCA within 30 days after the date of the final order and are not subject to further appeal; and, - Clarifying the scope of immunity from civil liability for persons who report fraudulent acts or suspected fraudulent acts.
+- Medicaid provider in the Medicaid program; Requiring the AHCA to impose the sanction of termination for cause against a provider that voluntarily relinquishes their Medicaid provider number under certain circumstances; - Requiring that when the AHCA determines that an overpayment has been made that the AHCA must base their determination solely on the information available before the issuance of an audit report and upon contemporaneous records; - Clarifying when the interest rate accrues on provider payments paid by the AHCA that had been withheld on a suspicion of fraud or abuse, if it is determined that there was no fraud or abuse; - Removing the 30 day time provision related to records that may be presented to contest an overpayment or sanction; - Requiring overpayments or fines be paid to the AHCA within 30 days after the date of the final order and are not subject to further appeal; and, - Clarifying the scope of immunity from civil liability for persons who report fraudulent acts or suspected fraudulent acts and providing a definition of fraudulent acts.

-CS/SB 844 is not expected to have any fiscal impact on state government as the AHCA reports that any workload increases can be absorbed within existing resources.
+CS/SB 844 is not expected to have any fiscal impact on state government as AHCA reports that any workload increases can be absorbed within existing resources.